Terry's TMG Tips

 Alt-Tags - dealing with conflicting dates and places

-Census Tag - Basic - enter all members of the household in one tag
+Census Tag - Basic - entering all members of the household in one tag

-Multiple Marriages - adding the traditional 1st, 2nd, and 3rd labels updated
+Multiple Marriages - adding the traditional 1st, 2nd, and 3rd labels and repeat marriages

 Miscellaneous Tags - research notes and the like